Applications are now open until Sunday 23 Aug 2020!

-The CANA Small Grants Program supports small organising projects that educate and organise new and diverse voices to advocate for a rapid transition to clean energy.
+The CANA Small Grants Program supports small organising projects that educate and organise new and/or diverse voices to advocate for a rapid transformation to net zero emissions using the below understanding of climate justice.

 Funding for your project